 Using the right shampoo and conditioner is essential for any hair type, but it’s especially true for those who dye or lighten their hair.
 Washing your hair with products that aren’t meant to protect your color could prematurely strip your hue, fading those cool tones more quickly.

-2. Protect your hair from UV rays
+2. Protect your hair from the sun

 As much as we love laying out in the sun (with sunscreen, of course), the practice can be just as damaging for the hair as it is for the skin.
 The sun’s ultraviolet rays can fade your hair color, which in turn may lead to brassiness.
 We recommend wrapping your hair in a loose low bun to shield it from UV rays and popping on a baseball cap or wide-brimmed hat to protect your scalp and strands when outside.